Diclofenac Sodium (dye-KLOE-fen-ak SOE-dee-um), Misoprostol (mye-soe-PROST-ol)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use any other NSAID medicine unless your doctor tells you to.
-Some other names are aspirin, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Ecotrin®, Motrin®, or Votaren®.
+Other NSAIDs may include aspirin, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, or Voltaren®.

-- Do not use an antacid that contains magnesium such as Maalox®, Milk of Magnesia®, or Mylanta®.
+- Do not use an antacid that contains magnesium, such as Gaviscon®, Maalox®, Milk of Magnesia, Mylanta®, Pepcid® Complete, Rolaids®.
 Ask your doctor or pharmacist if you are not sure which antacid you can use.

 - Do not drink alcohol while you are using this medicine.